Muirhead undecided on curling future

 Last updated on .From the section Winter Sports

-Eve Muirhead has not decided on her curling future after achieving the "dream" of gold at last month's Winter Olympics Games.
+Eve Muirhead has not decided on her curling future after achieving the "dream" of gold at last month's Winter Olympics.

-Muirhead's rink defeated Japan to win Team GB's only gold medal in Beijing.
+Her rink defeated Japan to win Team GB's only gold medal in Beijing.

-The 31-year-old, who has appeared at four Olympics, added to the bronze she won in Sochi in 2014.
+Muirhead, who has appeared at four Olympics, added to the bronze she won in Sochi in 2014.

 "Can you ever go higher than getting an Olympic gold medal?
-No, so we'll see what happens," Muirhead told BBC Scotland.
+No, so we'll see what happens," the 31-year-old told BBC Scotland.

-"I have not decided what I'm going to do going forward just yet.
+Muirhead added: "I have not decided what I'm going to do going forward just yet.
 I need to take this time to enjoy it with the team.
 My team are due as much praise as what I am.

-"We'll take some time to celebrate this medal and then I guess we need to sit down and think what's going to happen going forward but I can more or less guarantee you'll definitely see some of my team-mates back at another Olympic Games
+"We'll take some time to celebrate this medal and then I guess we need to sit down and think what's going to happen going forward.

+"But I can more or less guarantee you'll definitely see some of my team-mates back at another Olympic Games.

 "I am very competitive.
 I'm very competitive at every single thing I do.
 I don't ever give up on anything.
 This was a dream of mine, this was a goal."